Agh42/comply-22/README.md

 These scripts import a JSON representation of the German [IT-Baseline catalog](https://www.bsi.bund.de/EN/Topics/ITGrundschutz/itgrundschutz_node.html) ("IT-Grundschutz-Kompendium") into Neo4J.
 A script is provided to convert an XML version of the catalog into a JSON format suitable for importing with APOC.

-The required source XML file can be found as part of the [verinice](https://github.com/SerNet/verinice) project
+The source XML file that was used can be found as part of the [verinice](https://github.com/SerNet/verinice) project

 ### *Connections from modules ("Bausteine") to Safeguards ("Umsetzungshinweise")':*